Including this uplifting comedy…

 Apocalypse Now (1979)

-Like all tough guys with large penises I’m a sucker for a war film, and Vietnam is still the grooviest war ever fought.
-Everyone got wasted, listened to the Stones and shot shit up.
-And then Dennis Hopper only turns up to blow everyone’s minds, man.
-Far out.
-Far fucking out.
-Far far out out.
-Far out.
+I’m a sucker for a war film, and Vietnam is still the grooviest war ever fought.
+Everyone got wasted and listened to the Stones.
+And then Dennis Hopper turns up to blow everyone’s minds.

 Rumble Fish (1983)

-From one Francis Ford Coppola movie straight to another one one, this features the second or third best cast of all time in: Matt Dillon, Mickey Rourke, Dennis Hopper, Diane Lane, Cage, Fishface, the other Penn, a guy with glasses, Tom Waits, a feathery haired lioness.
-Plus it was filmed in pretentious black and white, which makes it very meaningful to a teenage version of me who enjoyed smoking Gauloise.
+From one Francis Ford Coppola movie straight into another, this features the second or third best cast of all time – Matt Dillon, Mickey Rourke, Dennis Hopper, Diane Lane, Cage, Fishface, the other Penn, a guy with glasses, Tom Waits.
+Plus it was filmed in pretentious black and white, which makes it very meaningful to a teenage version of me.

 Trading Places (1983)